LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    valid values to keyword parameters named ``-second``, ``-minute``, ``-hour``, ``-day``, ``-month``, ``-year``, and ``-dateGMT``.
 Each creator method also allows for specifying a locale object to use with the ``-locale`` keyword parameter.
-(By default this is set to what the ``locale_default`` method returns.)
+(By default this is set to what the `locale_default` method returns.)

 .. method:: date_format(value, format::string)
 .. method:: date_format(value, -format::string)

    Returns the passed-in date parameter in the specified format.
-Requires a date object or any valid objects that can be cast as a date (it auto-recognizes the same formats as the ``date`` creator methods).
+Requires a date object or any valid objects that can be converted to a date (it auto- recognizes the same formats as the `date` creator methods).
 The format can be specified as the second parameter or as the value part of a ``-format`` keyword parameter and defines the format for the return value.
-See the :ref:`date-duration-formatting-dates` section below for more details on format strings.
+See the :ref :`date-duration-formatting-dates` section below for more details on format strings.

 .. method:: date_setFormat(format::string)